Parameterized Orientable Deletion: Definitions and Preliminaries

 For the converse direction, consider a solution of the new instance.
 We first observe that without loss of generality we may assume that the solution does not delete any of the vertices of the cliques we added to the graph.
 This is because, if the solution deletes a vertex of a $K_{2d'+1}$ attached to $u\in V$, we can instead delete $u$ and use the orientation described above for the vertices of the clique (which is now disconnected from the graph).
 If the solution does not delete any vertex from a $K_{2d'+1}$, by Lemma \ref{lem:clique}, all vertices of the clique have in-degree exactly $d'$ in the clique.
 This implies that all edges with one endpoint in the clique must be oriented away from the clique, hence any vertex $u\in V$ may have in-degree at most $\mathbf{c}(u)$ from edges of $E$.

 For the width bounds, first consider any path decomposition of $G$.
 We can construct a path decomposition of $G'$ as follows: for each $u\in V$ to which we attached a $K_{2d'+1}$ we find a bag $B$ of the original decomposition that contains $u$, and insert after $B$ a copy of the same bag into which we add all the vertices of the clique attached to $u$.
 Consider now a clique-width expression for $G$.
-We can use it to construct a clique-width expression for $G'$ using four new labels by introducing the clique attached to $u\in V$ immediately after the introduction of $u$, connecting the desired number of its vertices to $u$, and then renaming all of its vertices to a label that is not to be connected with anything else.
+We can use it to construct a clique-width expression for $G'$ using three new labels by introducing a clique of size $d'-\mathbf{c}(u)$ using two labels, connecting it to $u$ using another and then completing the clique using the first two labels.
 Finally, to see that $G'$ is chordal if $G$ is chordal observe that no induced cycle of length $4$ or more can contain any of the new vertices since they induce a union of cliques and are connected to the rest of the graph through single cut-vertices. \end{proof}